 Our research emphasizes organic synthesis and material property, targeting the discovery of new organic materials to meet the challenges for next-generation electrochemical energy storage.
 Our strategy is to design and synthesize organic materials utilizing the group’s expertise in organic, organometallic and polymer chemistry with the aid of high-throughput quantum chemistry modeling.

-Our research addresses key issues associated with a variety of energy storage chemistries including lithium-ion, lithium-sulfur, lithium-air, magnesium-ion, sodium-ion, and non-aqueous/aqueous organic redox flow batteries.
+Our research addresses key issues associated with a variety of energy storage chemistries, including lithium-ion, lithium-sulfur, lithium-air, magnesium-ion, sodium-ion, and non-aqueous/aqueous organic redox flow batteries.

-- Creating sparingly solvating electrolytes for lithium-sulfur batteries by studying the effect of the ether fluorination on solvation, viscosity and polysulfide (Li2Sx) dissolution.
+Creation of sparingly solvating electrolytes for lithium-sulfur batteries by studying the effect of the ether fluorination on solvation, viscosity and polysulfide (Li2Sx) dissolution.

-- Magnesium-ion battery electrolytes based on magnesium hexamethyldisilazide (Mg(HMDS)2) and magnesium chloride (MgCl2) enabling a reversible Mg deposition/dissolution with a coulombic efficiency > 99%.
-Study the effect of MgCl2on the enhancement of Mg deposition in magnesium phenoxides and Grignard reagents.
+Development of magnesium-ion battery electrolytes based on magnesium hexamethyldisilazide (Mg(HMDS)2) and magnesium chloride (MgCl2), which enable reversible Mg deposition/dissolution with a coulombic efficiency > 99%.
+Study the effect of MgCl2 on the enhancement of Mg deposition in magnesium phenoxides and Grignard reagents.